helsing-ai/buffrs/docs/src/commands/buffrs-publish.md

 #### Supported project types

-Both library and API packages can be published -- the only exception is implementation packages, which are deemed to be terminal packages in the dependency graph.
-This may change in the future.
+Only Buffrs libraries and API packages can be packaged and published.
 More details in [Package Types](../guide/package-types.md).

 Library packages cannot have dependencies, so releasing this kind of package may fail if any are provided in the manifest.
 API dependencies on library packages